 - Center the voices and experiences of equity-deserving farmers in EFAO’s current programming.

 - Bring more Black, Indigenous, and team members of colour to the staff and board.

 - Evaluate engagement and seek feedback from equity deserving farmers around EFAO’s existing programs and resources.

 - Develop and adapt programs and resources that support equity deserving farmers to build resilient ecological farms and grow a strong knowledge sharing community.

 - Integrate equity practices throughout all levels of the organization’s programs, activities and policies.

 - Build the capacity of EFAO’s board and staff to support this work.

-This is new work for EFAO.
-We have a lot to learn and this must be a long-term and ongoing effort.
+This work requires ongoing learning.
+Like farming, it must be sustained by long-term effort and adaptation.
 Activities, resources and learnings will be shared on this page to foster accountability, and support action and collaboration.
-We invite feedback and critique, and will continuously update this page as we learn and grow.
+We invite constructive feedback, and will continuously update this page as we learn and grow.

 If you have questions or would like to learn more about EFAO’s equity and anti-racism work, please reach out to Ali English, EFAO’s Executive Director, or Angel Beyde, EFAO’s Equity and Eastern Outreach Director.

 EFAO Board Member Anan Lololi is the Chair of the Black Food Sovereignty Working Group, an initiative of Afri-Can FoodBasket that emerged when the organization began working with the City of...